Aqua Voice × Claude Cowork: Systematizing Voice Input Customization with Automated Weekly Analysis

 SETTINGS_PATH = HOME / "Library/Application Support/Aqua Voice/settings.json"

-# Archive save destination (any folder readable from Cowork is fine)
+# Archive save destination (any folder readable by Cowork is fine)

 ARCHIVE_DIR = Path("<ARCHIVE_PATH>")